mavlink/MAVSDK-docs/en/getting_started/faq.md

 Yes, DroneCore is designed to support multiple vehicles.
 A vehicle is called a device in DroneCore.

-A device needs to have a specific mavlink system ID but can consist of multiple components with different component IDs.
-An example would be a drone with a gimbal and a camera talking mavlink with the same system ID but different component IDs.
+A device needs to have a specific MAVLink system ID but can consist of multiple components with different component IDs.
+An example would be a drone with a gimbal and a camera talking MAVLink with the same system ID but different component IDs.

 The limit is in theory 255 vehicles for system IDs ranging from 1 to 255.

 ### What sorts of vehicles does DroneCore support?

-The DroneCore API is designed for interacting with *aircraft* (copters, fixed wing and VTOL).
+The DroneCore API is designed for interacting with *aircraft*.
+It has primarily been tested for use with copters, but also has basic support for fixed wing and [VTOL](../guide/vtol.md).

 The API may "work" with ground based vehicle or other type, but some methods will not make sense, and this use-case is unsupported and untested.